kf5i/k3ai/README.md

 # K3ai \(keɪ3ai\)

+## NOTE: The installer is not used anymore.
+Please use k3ai-core repo and the new k3ai command-line as in https://docs.k3ai.in

 K3ai is a lightweight infrastructure-in-a-box solution specifically built to install and configure AI tools and platforms in production evironments on Edge and IoT devices as easily as local test environments.

 ![k3ai in action](.gitbook/assets/aio.gif)